-What to Do If You Get a Call From the IRS Asking for Money
+What to Do If You Get a Call From the IRS—Is It a Scam?

 Your First Clue That the Call Is a Scam

-Of course, if you've moved recently, it's possible that your mail has not caught up with you yet.
-In this case, you can ignore the ringing phone and call the IRS directly to find out if there's a problem.
+Of course, it's possible that your mail hasn't caught up with you yet if you've recently moved.
+You'll still want to ignore the ringing phone in this case, but call the IRS directly to find out if there's a problem.

 How the Scam Works